Skip to content Accessibility statement

 Year 2

-Year 2 of the course will build upon the solid foundations you will have laid down in Year 1.
-You’ll take modules from streams 1 to 5 to deepen your learning and start on two further streams studying intelligent systems and undertake a group engineering project.
+Year 2 of the course will build upon the solid foundations you've laid down in Year 1.
+You’ll take modules from streams 1 to 5 to deepen your learning, start on two further streams studying intelligent systems and undertake a group engineering project.
 You should develop your interests which you will then begin to focus on in Year 3.

 Core Modules: